Countly/countly-sdk-documentation/ios/next.md

 <div class="img-container">
   <img src="https://count.ly/images/guide/62867b4-feedbackwidgetss.png">
 </div>
-<h3>Manually Recording Ratings Widgets</h3>
+<h3>Manual Rating Reporting</h3>
-<p>If you wish to construct your own custom UI for displaying ratings widgets, you can manually record the result with given ID and other parameters as follows:<br>
+<p>If you wish to construct your own custom UI for displaying ratings widgets, you can manually record the result with the widget ID and other parameters as follows:<br>
 <code>widgetID</code>: ID of the rating widget created on Countly Server<br>
 <code>rating</code>: User's rating<br>
 <code>email</code>: User's e-mail address (optional)<br>